 • PVC/PU Coating – An outer coating of polyvinyl chloride (PVC) or polyurethane (PU) provides improved durability and additional weather resistance.
 PVC, however, will eventually break down in direct sunlight, and it is not breathable.
 PU coatings have properties akin to rubber but are breathable and can withstand a greater range of temperatures.

-• Antimicrobial Treatment – Antimicrobial and antifungal agents can be applied to the raw fabric and woven into the bean bag to resist the growth of bacteria, mold and algae, which can be helpful not only for your own health but also for the health of your pets.
+• Antimicrobial Treatment – Antimicrobial and antifungal agents can be applied to the raw fabric and woven into the bean bag to resist the growth of bacteria, mould and algae, which can be helpful not only for your health but also for the health of your pets.

-• UV Protection – If you plan on using your bean bag bed outdoors, a coating that protects the fabric from ultraviolet radiation from the sun will keep the colors bright and sharp.
+• UV Protection – If you plan on using your bean bag bed outdoors, a coating that protects the fabric from ultraviolet radiation from the sun will keep the colours bright and sharp.